CATEGORIES

 quality, with the problems of stripping and corrosion in the metallurgy.

-is used exclusively on all our conductors as although it is the most expensive of
+exclusively on all our conductors as although it is the most expensive of

 extruded insulators it exhibits the lowest dielectric loss, and is the best